jonathanlandy/testmd/README.md

 then identifies that which would improve the model the most.
 This is added, and the process is then repeated until all features have been selected.
-The features that are added first in this way tend to be those that are predictive and also not redundant with those already included in the feature set.
+The features that are added first in this way tend to be those that are predictive and also not redundant with those already included in the predictor set.
 Retaining only these first selected features therefore provides a convenient method for identifying minimal, informative feature subsets.